UN-OCHA/common_design/common_design_subtheme/README.md

 Add new components by defining new libraries in `common_design_subtheme.libraries.yml` and attaching them to relevant templates.
 Or use existing components from `common_design.libraries.yml` base theme by attaching the libraries to twig template overrides in the sub theme.

-Override theme preprocess functions by copying from common_design.theme and editing as needed.
+Override theme preprocess functions by copying from `common_design.theme` and editing as needed.
 For example, if new icons are added, a new icon sprite will need to be generated and the `common_design_preprocess_html` hook used to attach the icon sprite to the page will need a new path to reflect the sub theme's icon sprite location.

-Refer to [common_design README](https://github.com/UN-OCHA/common_design/#ocha-common-design-base-theme-for-drupal-8) for general details about base theme and instructions for compilation.
+Refer to [common_design README](https://github.com/UN-OCHA/common_design/#common-design-base-theme-for-drupal-8) for general details about base theme and instructions for compilation.
 There should be no need to compile the base theme, only the sub theme.

+Refer to [common_design README E2E testing](https://github.com/UN-OCHA/common_design/#e2e-testing) for information about running tests.